The Elder Scrolls VI: Production

 In August 2023, Todd Howard described his intent behind The Elder Scrolls VI as wanting to make "the ultimate fantasy-world simulator", and that there were many directions to take with that goal due to the time passed since Skyrims release.
 The game entered active production later that month following the completion of Starfields development.

 On March 25, 2024, Bethesda Game Studios celebrated the 30th anniversary of The Elder Scrolls, stating that The Elder Scrolls VI is still in development and early builds are already being played.
-In a November 2025 interview with GQ, Howard stated that the game had become "the everyday thing" the studio was working on, additionally expressing that the developers felt creatively rejuvenated having taken a break from the series to produce Starfield following their work on Fallout 4 in 2015.
+In a November 2025 interview with GQ, Howard stated that The Elder Scrolls VI had become the studio's primary development priority.

+In a 2026 interview, former Bethesda developer Kurt Kuhlmann stated that the development team had reached an early internal consensus on the setting of The Elder Scrolls VI during the Fallout 4 development period, though he did not disclose the location and noted that no story work had been undertaken at that time.

+On February 18, 2026, Todd Howard stated in an interview with Kinda Funny Games that The Elder Scrolls VI is being developed as a "classic Bethesda" role-playing game, comparable to The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim.
+He confirmed that the game runs on Creation Engine 3 and that development has passed a major internal milestone, though no release window was announced.
+As part of Xbox's mass layoffs in July, there were over 50 job losses at Bethesda Game Studios that reportedly shattered morale at the studio and would delay development of The Elder Scrolls VI to an earliest release year of 2028 due to a loss of talent.

+In August 2026, Xbox CEO Asha Sharma referred to the game as The Elder Scrolls VI: ******** after viewing a live playthrough, with Bethesda Game Studios subsequently repeating the eight asterisks.